sharebears/pulsar/ROADMAP.md

 # Issues
 - [ ] Hypothesis property testing for validators
-- [ ] Combine invites/permissions into users?
+- [ ] Combine invites into users?
+- [ ] ForumPermission belongs in permissions

 # TODO